heb264/countdownChamp/README.md

+This project was completed as part of the React JS and Redux - Mastering Web Apps course at Udemy.com.
+The contents below is part of the creation of the app.
+This tutorial took me a couple of hours to complete.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>